- What Is Financial Analysis?

-“An examination of data and facts to uncover and understand the cause-effect relationship, thus providing the basis for problem solving and decision making.”
+“An examination of data and facts to uncover and understand the cause-effect relationship, thus providing the basis for problem-solving and.”

-In other words, the analyst has to be able to deconstruct the data and facts available and eventually provide recommendations (decision making) to buy, hold or sell certain stocks.
+In other words, the analyst has to be able to de-construct the data and facts available and eventually provide recommendations () to buy, hold or sell certain stocks.
 In doing so, the analyst has to research extensively into the topic he is covering (detail oriented).

 Once those facts and data have been gathered and examined, the analyst will build a model, usually in excel.
 At the end of the analysis, the analyst will create and present a report that must clearly communicate the result of his investigation.